-Day 1: Individual arrival to Sète
+Day 1: Individual arrival to Toulouse

-Day 3: Cap d ́Agde – Béziers (25 miles/40 km)
+Day 3: Castelnaudary - Carcarsonne (25 miles/40 km)

-Day 4: Béziers – Narbonne (28 miles/45 km)
+Day 4: Carcarsonne - Olonzac (28 miles/45 km)

-Your cycling leads you past mighty buildings like the canal bridge across the river Orb and the flight of locks of Fonserannes.
-They are both some of the biggest sights of Béziers.
-In former times ships got over a height of 21.5 metres with eight lock basins on the length of 300 metres.
-You cycle through charming villages like Capestang on your way to Narbonne, which is flanked by vineyards.
+This is one of the most scenic parts of your journey alongside the Canal de la Ronie and the Canal du Midi.
+When you reach Narbonne, you’ll discover it is flanked by vineyards.
 The former capital of the Romanesque antiquity was the first Roman colony outside of Italy.
 Sights like the relics of the street "Via Domitia" or the houses-bridge with Roman origin “Pont des Marchands" are evidences of this time.
 But later centuries too have left their marks in the town: for example the archbishop's palace or the Gothic cathedral.

-Day 5: Narbonne – Olonzac (28 miles/45 km)
+Day 6: Narbonne - Beziers (28 miles/45 km)

 Carcassonne is today one of the best-preserved fortress towns in Europe and since 1997 part of the UNESCO World Heritage.
 The mightiest building of the town and one of the biggest fortresses in Europe is the fortress Cité Médiévale of Carcassonne with its 52 towers.
 You can experience the lively Carcassonne best in the downtown with its lively streets and the bastion Saint Louis.
 Here you have the chance to taste the Micheline, an herb liqueur of the region.
 Worth visiting is the house of memories, which tells you a lot of things about live and fate of the Cathari.
 Carcassonne was a center of the Christian Faith Movement of the Carthari, which were banished from town in 1209.

-Day 7: Departure
+Day 8: Departure